Top image: Still, ‘La Piscine’ (1969) © Avco Embassy

 Marble columns and chandeliers Vs fish finger sandwich

 Now that you’re a fully fledged recording artist with your debut single set to wax, a celebratory drink is in order.
-And drinks at Criterion’s new Savini restaurant and bar is a definite ‘Prince’ on the rockstar scale – luxe, decorated with diamonds and always up for a good time.
+And drinks at Criterion’s new Savini restaurant and bar is a definite ‘Prince’ on the rockstar scale – luxe, clad in diamonds and always up for a good time.

 Sherlock Holmes and Dr Watson first met here.
 Verdi, Puccini, Callas and Sinatra came here to eat.
 This is creme de la creme material.
 Offering Italian fine dining and a drinks menu that can plug any size hole (ooh, matron), this eatery will have you feeling plush.